 Selecting the ideal urn is important.
 Browsing through our vast collection and range of materials you may have taken a keen interest in one of our wooden urns.
-If you choose a wooden urn as the way to commemorate your angel's life, you may have questions regarding the different types of woods available, and their individual properties.
+If you choose a wooden urn as the way to commemorate your loved ones life, you may have questions regarding the different types of woods available, and their individual properties.
 This guide will inform you on the differences between each variety of wood and assist you in choosing an urn.

 What Different Types of Wood Do Urns Use?